 Flippant Use of God's Name in Vain

-I remember as a young boy while hanging out on the back porch with my Dad that I exclaimed that something was awesome!
+I remember as a young boy while hanging out on the back porch of our house with my Dad that I exclaimed that something was awesome!
 You would be correct in realizing that awesome was not an expression in use in those days; however, I have always lived ahead of the times - perhaps to a fault!
 My Father began to "coach" me concerning reserving certain words for use in describing God and His works.
 That is, certain words should be set apart (i.e., be treated as holy) for use in our description of God and talking with Him and not made common by everyday use (Psalms 111:9).
 Think about it, just about everything today can be considered awesome except for God!
 Consequently, God seems small(1) and all our problems seem large.
 Thanks for the wisdom Dad!
 (2)

 Profane Use of God's Name in Vain